masneyb/weather-station/README.md

 ### Solar and Power Setup

-This weather station runs on a Raspberry Pi Zero running Raspbian Jessie Lite.
-All of the hardware is powered by a
-[6600mAH 3.7V lithium ion battery](https://www.adafruit.com/products/353)
-that is [charged](https://www.adafruit.com/products/390) using a [6V 9W solar panel](https://www.adafruit.com/products/2747).
+This weather station runs on a Raspberry Pi Zero running the latest Raspbian Testing Lite.
+All of the hardware is powered by a [6600mAH 3.7V lithium ion battery](https://www.adafruit.com/products/353) that is [charged](https://www.adafruit.com/products/390) using a [6V 9W solar panel](https://www.adafruit.com/products/2747).
 The 3.7V is